wayneeseguin/omni/examples/plugins/nats-backend/README.md

-# NATS Backend Plugin for FlexLog
+# NATS Backend Plugin for Omni

-The NATS backend plugin enables FlexLog to send logs to NATS messaging servers, providing distributed logging capabilities for microservices and cloud-native applications.
+The NATS backend plugin enables Omni to send logs to NATS messaging servers, providing distributed logging capabilities for microservices and cloud-native applications.

 ## Features